Devenpor572/CleanEnergyHVACGroup/README.md

 The learner logs its state to a CSV file every step.
 This in turn may be rendered to a plot.

+**I lowered the rate of exploration decay x100 to make the program more reliable.
+While it often finds the (near) global minimum before reaching the lower limit, it was unreliable.**

 ## Tester

 I created a test script `gym_hvac_tester/tester.py` to help fine tune the parameters of the model.
 It non-intelligently steps the model forward while following a sequence of actions specified using command line parameters.
 The action sequence is encoded using run-length encoding.